 The following are suggestions.
 Be sure to consider each person as an individual and apply what you deem most appropriate.
 The below also links you to specific topics related to supporting others.

-1. Do not assume anything.
+1. Be mindful to avoid making assumptions.
 Not everyone who does not have a child or has a large gap between children is navigating infertility.

-2. If someone reaches out to share her/his story, the best thing one can do is listen.
+2. If someone reaches out to share their story, the best thing one can do is listen.

 1. The best thing one can do is be a friend, listen when they speak and offer a shoulder to cry on.